-Criterion 508 Solutions, Inc. is a Des Moines, Iowa based provider of ADA, Section 508, and WCAG 2.0 compliance solutions.
+Criterion 508 Solutions, Inc. is a Des Moines, Iowa based provider of ADA web compliance, Section 508, and WCAG 2.0 compliance solutions.
 Our customer-centric approach will make your journey to web accessibility compliance quick and hassle-free.

 Since 2001, Criterion has advocated for web accessibility by working closely with non-profit groups, government agencies, and corporate customers.